+- 352. The Construction Company (CC) is obliged to submit and agree on the following documents and records to the supervision consultant:

+- Site-Specific Environmental Management Plan (SSEMP)

+- Traffic Management Plan

+- Noise and Vibration Management Plan

+- Waste Management Plan (WMP)

+- Health and Safety Management Plan including COVID-19 prevention at worksites

+- Emergency Response Plan (ERP)

+- Camp Site Management Plan

+- Post-Construction Audit Report.

-- 259. After identifying the Construction Contractor and issues of construction organization, the construction contractor, in line with the national legislation, is obliged to develop the following environmental documents and submit them to the MEPA for approval: (i) Technical Report of the stationary sources of harmful substances emitted into the atmospheric air (if necessary); (ii) Waste Management Plan (if necessary); and (iii) Inventory of trees (if tree cutting of Red listed tree species will be required) - 260.
-The construction contractor is obliged to submit and agree on the following documents and records to the supervision consultant: (i) Site-specific Environmental Management Plan (SSEMP); (ii) Traffic Management Plan; (iii) Health and safety Management Plan, including COVID 19 measures; (iv) Noise and Vibration Management Plan; (v) Asbestos Management Plan (if required); (vi) Emergency Response Plan; and (vi) Camp Site Management Plan. - 261.
-In addition, the Construction Contractor shall keep and use the following records in practice during the construction: (i) Plan and schedule of the works to accomplish; (ii) List of machines and equipment needed for construction; (iii) Records related to the occurring environmental problems; (iv) Records about waste management issues; (v) Written marking of areas of waste disposal and waste transportation instructions issued by the local authority; (vi) Records about the supplies of necessary materials and their consumption; (vii) Complaints log books; (viii) Incident registration logs; (ix) Reports about the correction actions; (x) Logs of equipment control and technical maintenance; and (xi) Reports about the personnel training.
+- 353. In addition, the Construction Company (CC) shall keep and use the following records in practice during the construction: (i) Plan and schedule of the works to accomplish; (ii) List of machines and equipment needed for construction; (iii) Records related to the occurring environmental problems; (iv) Records about waste management issues; (v) Written marking of areas of waste disposal and waste transportation instructions issued by the local authority; (vi) Records about the supplies of necessary materials and their consumption; (vii) Complaints log books; (viii) Incident registration logs; (ix) Reports about the correction actions; (x) Logs of equipment control and technical maintenance; and (xi) Reports about the personnel training.